JunMa11/SegLossOdyssey/test/README.md

 ## To Do

-- [ ] Evaluate commonly used loss functions with [nnU-Net V2](https://github.com/MIC-DKFZ/nnUNet) because the latest version is more popular
+- [ ] Evaluate commonly used loss functions with [nnU-Net V2](https://github.com/MIC-DKFZ/nnUNet) because the latest version is more popular (and also better performance).